-Promoting the role of our trees and woodland in mitigating and adapting to climate change Trees and woodlands help mitigate the impact of climate change by absorbing substantial amounts of carbon.
-It is estimated that in 2016, about 12 milliontonnes of CO_2 was removed from the atmosphere by Scotland's trees and woodlands.
+Promoting the role of our trees and woodland in mitigating and adapting to climate change

+Trees and woodlands help mitigate the impact of climate change by absorbing substantial amounts of carbon.
+It is estimated that in 2016, about 12 million tonnes of CO_2 was removed from the atmosphere by Scotland's trees and woodlands.

-Under the UK Climate Projections all of Scotland seven cities are predicted to experience wetter and milder winters, warmer and drier summers with longer growing seasons, more extreme weather events, and increased risk of flooding and soil degradation causing decline in quality of habitat and biodiversity.
-Of course, climate projections and impacts are relevant beyond cities
+Under the UK Climate Projections Scotland is predicted to experience wetter and milder winters, warmer and drier summers with longer growing seasons, more extreme weather events, and increased risk of flooding and soil degradation causing decline in quality of habitat and biodiversity.

-- Establishing an objective and measurable basis for assessing and monitoring the contribution of the Granite City's trees and forests to climate change resilience through nationally recognised iTreeEco Survey methodology. - Integrating the role, management and expansion of the Granite City Forest in reducing flood risk, provision of shade and shelter and absorbing pollution. - As part of its on-going tree and woodland stewardship and expansion, ensure that restocking and new planting proposals incorporate mixed ages and species choice that will increase resilience against the effects of climate change and tree pests and diseases. - Where appropriate seeking Woodland Carbon Code certification for new ACC-owned woodland creation schemes to demonstrate how much carbon they capture. - Seeking carbon credit funding for WCC certified woodlands. - Establishing more "Climate Change Parks" in Aberdeen City.
+- Establishing an objective and measurable basis for assessing and monitoring the contribution of the Granite City's trees and forests to climate change resilience through a nationally recognised methodology. - Integrating the role, management and expansion of the Granite City Forest in reducing flood risk, provision of shade and shelter and absorbing pollution. - As part of its on-going tree and woodland stewardship and expansion, ensure that restocking and new planting proposals incorporate mixed ages and species choice that will increase resilience against the effects of climate change, tree pests and diseases. - Where appropriate seeking Woodland Carbon Code (WCC) certification for new ACC-owned woodland creation schemes to demonstrate how much carbon they capture. - Seeking carbon credit funding for WCC certified woodlands. - Establishing more "Climate Change Parks" in Aberdeen City.